ivanearisty/obsidian/NS Final Exam Review.md

         3.  **Client -> Server:** (Potentially Authentication if server requested client cert), Finished.
 Application data can now flow.
     *   **Record Layer:** App Data -> Fragment (16KB) -> (No Compress) -> HMAC -> Encrypt -> Header.
     *   *(See Detailed TLS section for full handshake, ciphersuites, vulnerabilities)*

+Let's break down how these concepts relate at a high level:

+**1. Digital Signatures & HMAC: The "Tools" for Trust and Integrity**

+*   **Digital Signatures:**
+    *   **What it is:** A cryptographic method to verify the **authenticity** (who created/sent it) and **integrity** (it hasn't been tampered with) of a digital message or document, and provide **non-repudiation** (sender can't deny sending it).
+    *   **How it works (simplified):** Sender hashes the data, then encrypts that hash with their **private key**.
+    *   **Verification:** Anyone with the sender's **public key** can decrypt the signature (getting the original hash) and independently hash the data.
+If the hashes match, the signature is valid.
+    *   **Key type:** Asymmetric (public/private key pair).

+*   **HMAC (Hash-based Message Authentication Code):**
+    *   **What it is:** A cryptographic method to verify both the **data integrity** and **authenticity** of a message.
+    *   **How it works (simplified):** Combines a cryptographic hash function with a **shared secret key**.
+Both sender and receiver must know the same secret key.
+    *   **Verification:** Receiver performs the same HMAC calculation on the message with the shared secret key.
+If the results match, the message is authentic and unaltered.
+    *   **Key type:** Symmetric (shared secret key).
+    *   **Does NOT provide non-repudiation** because either party with the shared key could have created the HMAC.

+**How Digital Signatures & HMAC relate to PKI:**

+*   **Digital Signatures are FUNDAMENTAL to PKI:**
+    *   **Certificate Signing:** The most crucial use.
+A Certificate Authority (CA) uses its **private key** to digitally sign the certificates it issues.
+This signature is what binds a public key to an identity (e.g., a person, a website).
+When your browser receives a website's certificate, it verifies the CA's digital signature on that certificate using the CA's public key (which is hopefully already in your browser's trusted root store).
+    *   **CRL/OCSP Signing:** Certificate Revocation Lists (CRLs) and OCSP responses (which state if a certificate is still valid) are also digitally signed by the CA to ensure their authenticity and integrity.
+    *   **Authenticating Entities:** In some PKI-enabled systems, users or devices might digitally sign messages or authentication challenges to prove their identity.

+*   **HMAC is generally NOT a core component of the *public key infrastructure itself*** (which deals with public/private keys and certificates).
+    *   HMACs are used in protocols that might *operate alongside or be secured by* PKI-established trust, but usually for session-specific integrity/authentication *after* an initial trust (often established via PKI/certificates) is in place and a shared symmetric key has been derived.
+For example, in TLS, after the handshake (which uses certificates/digital signatures), HMACs (or AEAD modes which combine encryption and MAC) are used with derived symmetric session keys to protect application data.

+**2. PKI (Public Key Infrastructure): The "Framework" for Managing Trust in Public Keys**

+*   **What it is:** A set of roles, policies, hardware, software, and procedures needed to create, manage, distribute, use, store, and revoke **digital certificates** and manage **public-key encryption**.
+*   **Core Goal:** To securely associate public keys with their respective user or entity identities.
+It answers the question: "How do I know that this public key *really* belongs to `www.google.com` and not an attacker?"
+*   **High-Level Components:**
+    *   **Certificate Authority (CA):** The trusted entity that issues and digitally signs certificates.
+    *   **Registration Authority (RA):** Verifies the identity of entities requesting certificates (often part of the CA).
+    *   **Digital Certificates (X.509):** Electronic documents that use a digital signature to bind a public key with an identity.
+Contains info like subject name, issuer name, public key, validity period, CA's signature.
+    *   **Certificate Revocation List (CRL) / Online Certificate Status Protocol (OCSP):** Mechanisms to check if a certificate is still valid or has been revoked before its expiry.
+    *   **Certificate Store/Repository:** Where certificates are stored and can be retrieved (e.g., browser's trusted root store).

+**How PKI relates to TLS:**

+*   **PKI is ESSENTIAL for Server Authentication in TLS (and optional Client Authentication):**
+    *   **Server Authentication (Most Common Use):** When you connect to `https://www.example.com`, your browser initiates a TLS handshake.
+        1. The `www.example.com` server sends its **digital certificate** to your browser.
+        2. This certificate was issued and **digitally signed by a CA** (e.g., Let's Encrypt, DigiCert).
+        3. Your browser uses its pre-installed list of trusted Root CA public keys to **verify the signature chain** on the server's certificate, all the way up to a trusted root.
+This is PKI in action.
+        4. If the certificate is valid (correct domain name in SAN, not expired, not revoked, signed by a trusted CA), your browser trusts that the public key in the certificate genuinely belongs to `www.example.com`.
+    *   **Key Exchange:** Once the server's public key is trusted (thanks to PKI), it can be used in the TLS key exchange mechanism (e.g., for the client to encrypt a Pre-Master Secret in RSA key exchange, or for the server to sign its Diffie-Hellman parameters in DHE/ECDHE key exchanges).
+    *   **Client Authentication (Optional):** In some scenarios (e.g., corporate networks, high-security applications), the server might also request a certificate from the client.
+The client sends its certificate, and the server uses PKI principles to validate it.

+**In summary at a high level:**

+1.  **Digital Signatures** are a cryptographic tool using asymmetric keys to prove authenticity, integrity, and non-repudiation.
+2.  **HMACs** are a cryptographic tool using symmetric keys to prove authenticity and integrity.
+3.  **PKI** is a *framework* that heavily relies on **Digital Signatures** (especially from CAs signing certificates) to create and manage trust in the association between identities and public keys.
+4.  **TLS** is a *protocol* that uses **PKI** (and thus digital certificates and their signatures) primarily for authenticating the server (and optionally the client).
+Once authentication and key exchange are done (which involves asymmetric crypto and PKI), TLS then uses derived symmetric keys with mechanisms like **HMACs** (or AEAD ciphers which include MAC functionality) to secure the actual application data being transmitted.

 ---